vaportail/codex-windows-updater/README.md

 # codex-windows-updater

+---

+# NEW NOTICE : Newest Codex ChatGPT.exe for some reason tries to read package identity - which fails cause we don't use Microsoft Store.

+I will try to add a launcher that hooks those functions, since everything else worked so far.
+Another option is unpack asar and find the genius code that crashes the program if no identity is found.
+If it's even there and not in native code.
+Whatever.

+---

 NOTICE: recent Codex updates caused the Electron Codex app to mess with Start Menu shortcuts, and some other stuff that breaks auto updates.
 In addition to introdoucing some bugs.
 I will fix it when I have time.

 Unofficial Windows installer and updater for the **OpenAI Codex** desktop app.